 What is remoulade sauce made of?

-Typically associated with Cajun food from New Orleans and Louisiana in general, remoulade sauce begins with a mayonnaise base and enhanced with mustard, seasonings, hot sauce, and horseradish.
+Typically associated with Cajun food from New Orleans and Louisiana in general, remoulade sauce begins with a mayonnaise base and is enhanced with mustard, seasonings, hot sauce, and horseradish.

 What do you eat with remoulade sauce?